Conquer the PMDC NLE/NRE with proven strategies – BilalMD

 After my first failed attempt, I subscribed to a 6-month online course, confident this would be my turning point.
 To my dismay, I failed again, and the lack of result percentages made it even more frustrating.
 It was disheartening to see many of my peers pass while I was left behind, especially as a foreign doctor navigating budget constraints, cooking after long classes, and relying on public transport – challenges most Pakistani students don’t face daily.

 This experience fueled my determination for my third attempt.
 I was preparing for the NRE since 2021, right after COVID, during my 7th semester.
 For this crucial third attempt, I opted for Dr. Sadiq’s subscription.
-Their prompt and simplifying responses on WhatsApp made a huge difference.
+Their prompt and simple responses on WhatsApp made a huge difference.
 They broke down concepts in a month that had troubled me throughout my MBBS!

 My biggest mistake in the second attempt was overconfidence.
 I barely revised in the last month and hardly practiced any MCQs.
 Please, whatever you do, do not skip revision, even if you feel confident.
 Prioritize learning high-weightage subjects first, then move to the lower-weightage ones.